 - Bladder incontinence

-These may include bulging (aneurysm) and inflammation of the aorta — your body's major artery — and of other blood vessels.
+These may include bulging and swelling of the aorta — your body's major artery — and of other blood vessels.
 Syphilis may also damage heart valves.

 Pregnancy and childbirth complications